 I take out most of the repetitions, most of the incomplete thoughts.
-With some of my multi-lingual interviewees, I have occasionally Anglicized a word or phrase (no matter how charmingly descriptive), so he or she will not come across as uneducated — the truth is exactly the opposite, as my subject’s English was always far better than my halting, fragmented Italian, Spanish, German, French or Russian.
+With some of my multi-lingual interviewees, I have occasionally Anglicized a word or phrase (no matter how charmingly descriptive), so he or she will not come across as uneducated — the truth is exactly the opposite, as my subject’s English was always far better than my halting, fragmented Italian, Spanish, French or non-existent German language.
 But I wanted to show the thinking that was taking place, the struggle we sometimes had to find the words.
 Bottom line: I haven’t “corrected” the quotes to the point of perfection.

-Lifeless is not what I want here, so let’s just say that the interviews are being, à la Rosemary Woods, “edited for clarity.”
+Lifeless is not what I want here, so let’s just say that the interviews are, à la Rosemary Woods, “edited for clarity.”
 So what exactly does that mean?
-How accurate are these comments?
+How accurate are these quotes?
 The answer is, very.
-I have no wish to sanitize anything and I certainly don’t want to make my conversation partner sound like me — otherwise, I’d have just made all this up and not bothered doing the interviews.
-These are their stories and their words.
+I have no wish to sanitize anything and I certainly don’t want to make my conversation partner sound like me — otherwise, I’d have just made all this up and not bothered traveling to get the interviews.
+These are their words and their stories.